MithrilJS/mithril.js/docs/index.md

 We defined an `onclick` event on the button, which increments a variable `count` (which was declared at the top).
 We are now also rendering the value of that variable in the button label.

 You can now update the label of the button by clicking the button.
-Since we used `m.mount`, you don't need to manually call `m.render` to apply the changes in the `count` variable to the HTML; Mithril does it for you.
+Since we used `m.mount`, you don't need to manually call `m.render` to apply the changes in the `count` variable to the HTML; Mithril.js does it for you.

-If you're wondering about performance, it turns out Mithril is very fast at rendering updates, because it only touches the parts of the DOM it absolutely needs to.
-So in our example above, when you click the button, the text in it is the only part of the DOM Mithril actually updates.
+If you're wondering about performance, it turns out Mithril.js is very fast at rendering updates, because it only touches the parts of the DOM it absolutely needs to.
+So in our example above, when you click the button, the text in it is the only part of the DOM Mithril.js actually updates.

 #### Live Example